m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 Play is a fine framework.
 But personally I prefer to stick with Wicket, and Scala makes that easy.
+In my early days of Scala I kept using Spring, and even today I still use Hibernate.

 ## Pair-programming and code reviews